Gaza Marathon

-The event was held for the first time on May 5, 2011, attracting more than 1,500 participants.
+The event was held for the first time on May 5, 2011, attracting more than 1,500 participants living in Gaza.

-In 2012, Gaza held the first international marathon welcoming runners from different parts of the world to run along around 2,000 runners from Gaza including participants with special needs, women and girls to raise funds for Palestine refugee children.
+On 1 March 2012, Gaza held its first and only international marathon, attracting nearly 2,200 children and more than 500 adult runners, including participants from countries such as the United States, Spain, and France, as well as several Olympic athletes.
+Women and girls also took part in the event, which included a final one-kilometre segment dedicated to participants with disabilities.

 In 2013 the marathon was scheduled for April 10, but was cancelled following "the decision by the authorities in Gaza not to allow women to participate".

 Course and conditions

 The course spans the entire Gaza Strip, from Beit Hanoun near the border with Israel in the northeast to Rafah, near the Egyptian border in the south.
 From Beit Hanoun the course runs west toward the Mediterranean coast, and then follows the coastal road southwest, parallel to the coast, before turning inland to Rafah.
 The route passes battered towns, refugee camps, the fishing harbor, the ruins of Yasser Arafat's former presidential compound, and the shells of other buildings hit in Israeli air strikes.

 The course is mostly flat but conditions in May tend to be very hot.
 There are no road closures, and in addition to potholes, runners have to negotiate traffic, including donkey carts and vans.

 The organizers work with the local security authorities, currently run by the Hamas government, to ensure the runners' safety and also have to consider local sensitivities regarding male and female athletes running side-by-side.
 Following the inaugural race in 2011, UNWRA spokesman Chris Gunness said, "The Israeli authorities have kept many things out of Gaza but we are trying to make sure that the one thing that can get through the blockade is fun.
 The marathon definitely achieved that not just for the competitors but for the thousands and thousands of onlookers who applauded every runner."